Blessy456b/chem_intelligraph/README.md

 - Preliminary evaluations with domain-specific test queries show that retrieved responses align closely with verified chemical reactions, minimizing hallucinations compared to pure LLM-based generation.

 # Future Work
+- This is Version V1 and next version will have graphics and better visual aids
 - 🧬 Multilingual RAG Expansion – Support Indian languages for wider access.
 - ⚙️ Dynamic Knowledge Ingestion – Allow uploading of new documents.
 - 🎨 Reaction Visualization – Add chemical equation animations and molecular imagery.